patricksurry/eastern-front-1941/README.md

 notes, fun discoveries

+- random walk for supply check is a nice solution

 - why is Sevastpol listed as a scoring city in APX version but not represented on the map in either version?

 - unused unit types: ASM vs Cart, injects other words in gaps, reorders second group